-This is why debt funds which invest in higher-rated securities will be less volatile as compared to low-rated securities.
-Additionally, the maturity also depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
-A falling interest rate regime encourages the manager to invest in long-term securities.
+Debt funds which invest in higher-rated securities are less volatile when compared to that of low-rated securities.
+Additionally, maturity also depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
+A falling interest rate regime encourages the fund manager to invest in long-term securities.
 Conversely, a rising interest rate regime encourages him to invest in short-term securities.

-Just like equity mutual funds, debt mutual funds are also of various types.
-The primary differentiating factor between debt funds is the maturity period of the instruments they invest in.
-Here are the different types of debt funds:
+As mentioned above, there are many types of debt mutual funds, suiting diverse investors.
+The primary differentiating factor between debt funds is the maturity period of the instruments that they invest in.
+Following are the different types of debt funds:

-As the name suggests, these are ‘dynamic’ funds, which means that the fund manager keeps changing portfolio composition according to changing interest rate regime.
-Dynamic bond funds have a fluctuating average maturity period because these funds take interest rate calls and invest in instruments of longer as well as shorter maturities.
+As the name suggests, these are ‘dynamic’ funds.
+Meaning, the fund manager keeps changing portfolio composition as per the fluctuating interest rate regime.
+Dynamic bond funds have different average maturity period as these funds take interest rate calls and invest in instruments of longer and as well as shorter maturities.

-Income Funds can also take a call on interest rates and invest in debt securities with different maturities, but most often, income funds invest in securities that have long maturities.
+Income Funds take a call on the interest rates and invest predominantly in debt securities with extended maturities.
 This makes them more stable than dynamic bond funds.
 The average maturity of income funds is around 5-6 years.

-These are debt funds that invest in instruments with shorter maturities, which range from around a year to 3 years.
-Short-term funds are ideal for conservative investors as these funds are not majorly affected by interest rate movements.
+These are debt funds that invest in instruments with shorter maturities, ranging from 1 to 3 years.
+Short-term funds are ideal for conservative investors as these funds are not affected much by interest rate movements.

 Liquid funds invest in debt instruments with a maturity of not more than 91 days.
 This makes them almost risk-free.
-Liquid funds have seen negative returns very rarely.
-These funds are good alternatives to savings bank accounts as they provide similar liquidity and higher returns.
-Many mutual fund companies offer instant redemption on liquid fund investments through special debt cards.
+Liquid funds have rarely seen negative returns.
+These funds are better alternatives to savings bank accounts as they provide similar liquidity with higher returns.
+Many mutual fund companies offer instant redemption on liquid fund investments through unique debt cards.

-Gilt Funds invest in only government securities.
-Government securities are high-rated securities and come with a very low credit risk.
-It’s because the government seldom defaults on the loan it takes in the form of debt instruments.
-This makes gilt funds ideal for risk-averse fixed income investors.
+Gilt Funds invest in only government securities – high-rated securities with very low credit risk.
+Since the government seldom defaults on the loan it takes in the form of debt instruments; gilt funds are an ideal choice for risk-averse fixed-income investors.

 These are relatively newer debt funds.
-Unlike other debt funds, credit opportunities funds don’t invest according to the maturities of debt instruments.
-These funds try to earn higher returns by taking a call on credit risks.
-These funds try to hold lower-rated bonds that come with higher interest rates.
+Unlike other debt funds, credit opportunities funds do not invest as per the maturities of debt instruments.
+These funds try to earn higher returns by taking a call on credit risks or by holding lower-rated bonds that come with higher interest rates.
 Credit opportunities funds are relatively riskier debt funds.

-Fixed maturity plans (FMP) are closed-end debt funds.
-These funds also invest in fixed income securities like corporate bonds and government securities, but they come with a lock-in.
+Fixed maturity plans (FMP) are closed-ended debt funds.
+These funds also invest in fixed income securities such as corporate bonds and government securities.
 All FMPs have a fixed horizon for which your money will be locked-in.
 This horizon can be in months or years.
-Investments in FMPs can be made only during the initial offer period.
-An FMP is like a fixed deposit that can deliver superior, tax-efficient returns but do not guarantee returns.
+However, you can invest only during the initial offer period.
+It is like a fixed deposit that can deliver superior, tax-efficient returns but does not guarantee high returns.

-Debt funds suffer from credit risk and interest rate risk which make them riskier than bank FDs.
-In credit risk, the fund manager may invest in low-credit rated securities which have the higher probability of default.
+Debt funds suffer from credit risk and interest rate risk, which makes them riskier than bank FDs.
+In credit risk, the fund manager may invest in low-credit rated securities which have a higher probability of default.
 In interest rate risk, the bond prices may fall due to an increase in the interest rates.

 Even though debt funds are fixed-income havens, they don’t offer guaranteed returns.
 The Net Asset Value (NAV) of a debt fund tends to fall with a rise in the overall interest rates in the economy.
 Hence, they are suitable for a falling interest rate regime.

-Debt funds charge a fee to manage your money called an expense ratio.
-Till now SEBI had mandated the upper limit of expense ratio to be 2.25%.
-Considering the lower returns generated by debt funds as compared to equity funds, a long-term holding period would help in recovering the money gone out by way of the expense ratio.
+Debt fund managers charge a fee to manage your money called an expense ratio.
+SEBI has mandated the upper limit of expense ratio to be no more than 2.25% of the overall assets.
+Considering the lower returns generated by debt fund as compared to equity funds, a long-term holding period would help in recovering the money forgone through expense ratio.

-You can invest in Debt funds for a range of investment horizons.
-If you have a short-term horizon of 3 months to 1 year, you may go for liquid funds.
-Conversely, short-term bond funds can be considered for a tenure of 2 to 3 years.
+If you have a short-term investment horizon of 3 months to 1 year, then you may go for liquid funds.
+Conversely, typical tenures for short-term bond funds can be 2 to 3 years.
 In case of an intermediate horizon of 3 to 5 years, dynamic bond funds would be appropriate.
 Basically, the longer the horizon, the better the returns.

-Debt funds can be an ideal partner of your portfolio to achieve a variety of goals.
-You can use debt funds as an alternate source of income to supplement your income from salary.
-Additionally, budding investors can invest some portion in debt funds for purpose of liquidity.
-Retirees may invest the bulk of retirement benefits in a debt fund to receive the pension.
+You can use debt funds as an alternative source of income to supplement your income from salary.
+Additionally, budding investors can invest some portion in debt funds for liquidity.
+Retirees may invest the bulk of retirement benefits in a debt fund to receive a pension.

-When you invest in debt funds, you earn capital gains which are taxable.
-The rate of taxation is based on how long you stay invested in a debt fund called as the holding period.
-A capital gain made during a period of less than 3 years is known as a Short-term Capital Gain (STCG).
-A capital gain made over a period of 3 years or more is known as Long-term Capital Gains (LTCG).
-STCG from debt funds are also added to the investor’s income and taxed according to his income slab.
-TCG from debt funds is taxed at the rate of 20% after indexation
+Capital gains from debt funds are taxable.
+The rate of taxation is based on the holding period, i.e., how long you stay invested in a debt fund.
+A capital gain made during a period of fewer than three years is known as a Short-term Capital Gain (STCG).
+A capital gain made over three years or more is known as Long-term Capital Gains (LTCG).
+Investors can add STCG from debt funds to his/her income.
+Here, the tax is as per the income slab.
+A fixed 20% tax after indexation applies for STCG from debt funds.

-While selecting a fund, you need to analyze the fund from different angles.
-There are various quantitative and qualitative parameters which can be used to arrive at the best debt funds as per your requirements.
-Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.
-The following table represents the top 5 debt funds in India based on the past 1 year returns.
-Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
+There are various quantitative and qualitative parameters to determine the best debt funds as per your requirements.
+Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.
+The following table represents the top 5 debt funds in India, based on the past year returns.
+Investors may choose the funds with different investment horizon like five years or ten years returns.
 You may include other criteria like financial ratios as well.